ricebear-org/ricebear-org.github.io/discord.md

 **Rule 3: Try to keep topic-specific conversations in topic-specific channels.
 Check #org-list to make sure a topic is not preferred to be in a set of channel(s).** For now, depending on the topic, dropping a few things in general that could be elsewhere is okay as long as it's not annoying to people who are not opt-in to see certain topics.
 We aren't a high traffic guild, so this rule isn't enforced heavily, but if you are asked to take a conversation to the appropriate channel(s), please do so.

-**To be a part of this community, you must be a Ring 3.
+**To be a part of this community, you must be Ring 3.
 See below for more.**

 **A brief explanation of the Ring System**:
 The Ring System recognizes active members and creates a safety moat for our guild.
 Usually, promotions come from active guild activity, while demotions (Ring Decay) come from extremely long inactivity.